Construction & Property CIS

 Failing to notify HMRC when you make payments during inactivity is treated as a missed return - you will receive the full late filing penalty.

-The April 2026 change - new filing requirements
+The April 2026 change - what changed

-Why is this changing?
+Why did this change?

 • Contractors forgetting to notify HMRC when they start paying subcontractors again during an inactivity period